 Configure your printer's properties in Windows Vista

-Configure printer settings and options Every printer you connect to your Windows Vista PC has default settings and options.
+Every printer you connect to your Windows Vista PC has default settings and options.
 You can customize the print settings as you go, whenever you need to print a document, but you may some of these options and configurations to be available automatically, whenever you print a document or picture using this particular printer.
 Windows Vista lets you configure the global printer's properties for just that reason: this tutorial will show you how to customize the properties of your printer to make these settings automatically applied whenever you need to use that printer.

 Access available printers on Windows Vista

-Access all printers in Windows Vista To quickly access the Printers folder that displays all the local printers, network printers, and print drivers available to Windows Vista, click on the Start Menu, type printers and hit Enter.
+To quickly access the Printers folder that displays all the local printers, network printers, and print drivers available to Windows Vista, click on the Start Menu, type printers and hit Enter.

 Windows Vista will open in Windows Explorer a complete listing of printers currently available to the system, with the default printer displayed with a green checkmark next to its icon.